 No. Presence in the United States results in absolutely no advantages, especially because UNDP is a decentralized agency.
 Depending on the good/service you offer, you should contact the respective country office directly.

 11. I will be on a business trip to New York and would like to meet procurement representatives from UNDP.
 Is that possible?

 If you think that your product/service is of interest to UNDP HQ, you should contact your country representation at the UN and organize a meeting through them.
-Subject to availability, a PSU representative may try to meet you, but we encourage you to direct your marketing effort to Country Offices themselves.
+Subject to availability, an Office of Procurement (OP) representative may try to meet you, but we encourage you to direct your marketing effort to Country Offices themselves.